myPay Announces Two-Factor Authentication Coming Soon

 Already in use by many banks and credit unions, online accounts are secured with Login IDs and passwords.
 When an account holder enters this information, a unique one-time PIN is sent to the individual’s smartphone via text message or as an email message to an address contained in the user’s myPay profile.
 Once the one-time PIN is entered on the myPay login screen, access to the account is provided.

-The one-time PIN verification code remains valid for 10 minutes so it will be important that the user have access to the smartphone or email account previously selected by the user to receive the information.
+The one-time PIN verification code remains valid for a short time so it will be important that the user have access to the smartphone or email account previously selected by the user to receive the information.
 While initially available for myPay account access on a voluntary opt-in basis, it is anticipated that two-factor authentication will be required for all myPay accounts sometime in 2021.

 More detailed information, including instructions for updating email addresses and smartphone numbers, will be sent via a myPay SmartDocs email as the date for two-factor authentication nears.
 Notices and other information will also be provided on the DFAS public website (www.dfas.mil